InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

   * relates theoretical concepts ("interface consciousness", "relational substrate (RS)") to a specific case-study from the Humanities (e.g. ethics, sociology of science, literature, or the history of religion)
   * requirements: BA or above in the specific area of the case-study, interest in science and/or digital humanities

+`Physical Research Scientist`
+ * applying the interface idea to empirical (physical) sciences
+ * requirements: skilled in experimental physics/chemistry/biology, familiarity with the basics of lab work and able to design new empirical protocols.

 `Outreach Specialist` (Volunteer/Project-Based)
   * helps build our community and disseminates research
   * manages social media/blog content